 1. Streamlined Claims Management

 Claims processing is one of the most critical customer touchpoints in insurance.
 According to McKinsey & Company, automating the claims process can reduce handling costs by up to 30% and shorten cycle times by as much as 40%.
+Modern insurance software interfaces automate and manage claims workflows efficiently, enabling seamless tracking, status updates, and action triggers throughout the claim lifecycle.
 A modern insurance interface can guide agents through workflows quickly, flag missing data automatically, and help customers file and track claims with minimal friction.

 Well-designed interfaces support features like: